parisote/parisote/README.md

 - ⛰️ Love Nature, climbing and read.

 ## In this github you will find code in technologies that i'm studying.
-- 🌱 Currently learning about blockchain, web3 and a little DS.
+- 🌱 Currently learning about blockchain, web3 and some frameworks.